alidcastano/alidcastano.com/content/essays/2019-12-26-ComputerSlang.md

 If you're not familiar with Clojure or functional programming, I imagine the above code is not just terse but cryptic.
 For Clojurist, however, the above snippet reads plainly: `assoc` stands for `associate`, `m` for map, `k` for key, and `v` for value; the expression returns a map with the newly associated key-value pairs.
 This sort of functionality is well-known in Clojure so abbreviations help short circuit understanding.

-What learning Lisp helped me realize is often when we say code is too terse, or "cryptic," it's because we don't know its language well enough to understand it; so we can't help but judge it at the surface level.
-One needs to have the fingerprints of a language ingrained in their mind to be able to decode it.
+What [learning Lisp/Clojure](/lisp) helped me realize, is often when we say code is too terse, or "cryptic," it's because we don't know its language well enough to understand it.
+So we can't help but judge it at the surface level.
+You need to have the fingerprints of a language ingrained in your mind to be able to decode what its code does.

-So that's why Lisp is specially judged for it's terseness more than other languages: with macros, there's more meta languages you have to account for, so the terseness of syntax is embraced further.
-Sitting at the top, in fact, is the language you use to model your application's logic.

 ### (measure :lang)